 “Why don’t you decide to be best friends with someone?
 Girls all do that; you don’t have to do girl stuff to be friends.”

 “I thought maybe I’d be closer to Stu.
 He’s a lot like Scott.”

 “Don’t tell Scott that.”

-“No, but I’m like you, and we could fit together like you guys.”
+“No, but I’m like you.
+We could fit together like you guys.”

 Oh, god.
 What did I start?